RoboticSJTU/Group_website/content/authors/liyang/_index.md

   - Students
 ---

 Hi, I am Yang Li (李扬), a first-year PhD student at SII, Nankai University, supervised by Professor Panpan Cai.
-My research interests center on long-horizon task planning and decision-making using large language models (LLMs).
+My research interests center on long-horizon task planning and decision-making using LLMs.
 I am passionate about developing AI models that can understand complex environments and make decisions, with the ultimate goal of advancing robotic intelligence.